Budleigh Salterton, Devon

 If you have a stroll around Budleigh Salterton on the World Heritage Site Jurassic Coast one of the first things you’ll notice is the quiet, relaxed air and that timeless charm that smaller coastal towns often have.
 What’s nice is that Budleigh is unspoilt and hasn’t been affected by the brash commercialism that you frequently see at the seaside.

 Follow the brook that runs down through the main street to the sea and you’ll come to a two mile stretch of pebbly beach backed with a row of colourfully painted beach huts and towering red sandstone cliffs.
 The waters at Budleigh Salterton are renowned for being safe and clean so if you’ve got your bathing suit on go for a swim; otherwise roll up your trouser legs and at least have a paddle!
-Stretch your legs with a stroll along the clifftop on the South West Coast Path and fill your lungs with that bracing sea air; it’ll make you hungry mind, so when you get back to town go find a bite to eat – The Longboat Café on the seafront is good.
+Stretch your legs with a stroll along the clifftop on the South West Coast Path and fill your lungs with that bracing sea air; it’ll make you hungry mind, so try Rockfish down on the seafront, or stroll back to town for a bite to eat at The Salt Cellars Cafe or The Feathers Hotel (down to honest food and service), or Marco's Italian for pizza and pasta.

 All information correct at the time of writing